 Driving through the Malbourough Sounds and you will get a small taste here of some of the extraordinary scenery that you will be faced over the course of the south Island.

-We will travel down to Kaikoura which is about an hour and a half drive where a bed for you to rest your head awaits.
+We will travel to Nelson which is about an hour and a half drive where a bed for you to rest your head awaits.
 We will stop for lunch along the way.

 Day 12 – Hokitika

 Today we will pick you up and take you to breakfast before we enjoy a stunning “Tree Tops” walk.
 Here you will wander across bridges suspended high in the trees.
 An experience not to be missed.

 We will return to Hokitika where you can explore the shops, take a drive around and after dinner in the evening light we will visit the “Globe-Worm” Dell where you can get close up and personal with these amazing cold-light generating creatures.